seenons/seenons-be-assignment/README.md

 ### Waste Stream

     Definition:
-      A Waste Stream is an entry in our domain model, representing a specific category of waste material.
+      A Waste Stream is an entry in our domain model that represents a specific category of waste material.
-      Each Waste Stream is unique and immutable, identified by specific characteristics such as its type and category (e.g., recyclable, non-recyclable, hazardous).
+      Each Waste Stream is unique and immutable, identified by specific characteristics such as its label and category (e.g., recyclable, non-recyclable, hazardous).
     Role:
       It is used to classify the waste collected and processed by Service Providers, and to match the waste disposal needs of Customers.
     Attributes: